Our TAY Connector, Alix Shilton will be the primary contact in our partnership with the John Howard Society Belleville (JHSB)....

 Initiating the Referral:

-- A referral can be made to the Transitional Connector (TC) at any time after the youth’s 16th birthday (refer to chart below) to allow sufficient time for planning the transition from one AMH system to another AMH system for appropriate ongoing service access or to connect with community supports.
+- A referral can be made to the Transitional Connector (TC) at any time after the youth’s 16th birthday (refer to points below)to allow sufficient time for planning the transition from one agency to another for appropriate ongoing mental health and/or addictions service access or to connect with community supports.

-- Age 17 - Youth aging out of service at Children’s Mental Health and require ongoing services
+- Age 17 - Youth aging out of service at a children’s mental health agency and require ongoing services.
+For clients with mild and moderate, as well as serious and stable, mental health conditions

 - Ages 16 to 24 - Youth requiring intensive case management services or youth requiring ongoing services